Trust you can verify, and revoke.

 - SOC 2 + pen-test attestations

-Independent attestations, shared under NDA.
+Independent attestations as they complete, shared under NDA.

 - CVE response windows